 Where do you feel safe?

 C: That differs a bit.
 Sometimes Oslo, our hometown, has been this safe space to me.
 But then again now because we have been living in Copenhagen for so long, this has become a new safe space, it's changing.
 But I have this vision of Oslo being a safe space.
 It feels like I know it really well but when I come there now I feel like I only know it five years younger, so of course it is different.

 H: Maybe my apartment... though I don't know if I have one safe space.

-H: I wouldn't say that we're girly, but recently we talked about how we often found that we were most aware of our gender in relationships with boys -- so we most defined ourselves as girls when we felt attracted to boys, while our gender was not an issue without their presence.
-We are generally against all kinds of gender oppression, but when you are in relationships these influences of how you grew up show themselves.
+H: I wouldn't say that we're girly, but recently we talked about how we often found that we were most aware of our gender in relationships with boys — so we most defined ourselves as girls when we felt attracted to boys, while our gender was not an issue without their presence.
+We are generally against all kinds of gender oppression, but when you are in relationships the influence of how you grew up shows itself.
 Then you suddenly want to feel like a girl and you want the guy to be a certain way, while at the same time you don't want society to be that way.

 H: I think it is still important for us to talk about our job because this may make it easier for other girls to imagine that they can to do the same thing we do.